We welcome applications from students taking A levels, whether you are taking them inside or outside the UK.

 A Level candidates need to have achieved or be predicted to achieve our standard A Level offer.
 The grades required depend on the course you apply for:

-The standard A Level offer is A*, A*, and A for Chemical Engineering, Computer Science, Economics, Engineering, Mathematics, Medicine, and Natural Sciences.
+The standard A Level offer is A*, A*, and A for Chemical Engineering, Computer Science, Economics, Engineering, Mathematics, Medicine, Natural Sciences and Psychological and Behavioural Sciences.
 In addition to A Levels, candidates for Maths must take STEP papers.

 You will also need to be taking suitable subjects for your chosen course.
 See the relevant subject page for more information.